jackhardy1/pairing-tests/split-the-treasure/README.md

+# User stories

+As a treasure hunter
+so that I can only split treasure evenly
+I would like to know whether it can be split among a certain number of people

+As a treasure hunter
+So that I know how much treasure I will receive
+I would like to know how it will be split

+As a treasure hunter
+To satisfy my curiosity
+I would like to know how the treasure could have been split

 # Split the treasure

 A crew of treasure hunters have acquired a chest of valuable gems.
 However they are so progressive they will only take the treasure if it can be split equally between them, otherwise they will just bury it again.